 Noise?
 This bow produces volume like a Stealth Fighter.
 The game will only know this bow is in the woods when the

-cables, and a single Sims String Leech, the only whisper I could locate was from the retraction of rubber tube on the
+and a single Sims String Leech, the only whisper I could locate was from the retraction of rubber tube on the peep site.

 Speed- possibly the most overrated maximum in a hunting bow- but I must admit it as a super selling point.
 Using a

-stable speeds across the chronograph during moderate to hot weather; so a benchmark for these bows had been previously
+speeds across the chronograph during moderate to hot weather; so a benchmark for these bows had been previously

 established, finding them to produce speeds comparable to their advertised IBO ratings.
-Interestingly I
+Interestingly I found across the

-1 to produce somewhat less fps than the advertised "fastest bow manufactured" from the benchmark group- yet far
+produce somewhat less fps than the advertised "fastest bow manufactured" from the benchmark group- yet far faster

 On my Field Test report card the Liberty 1 receives these grades-

-both size and weight, will be a superior benefit under any hunting situation.
-I’ve already witnessed its effectiveness
+size and weight, will be a superior benefit under any hunting situation.
+I’ve already witnessed its effectiveness on

 Contact Howard Winther and Liberty Archery at 408-983-1127 or visit his web site at- www.Libertyarchery.com